 Keep Fintech Compliance Regulations In the Spotlight

-Your billing software must be compliant with the main security and payment processing compliance regulations that include PCI DSS, SOC2, and PCD.
-Prior to the start of your project, you should become thoroughly familiar with these regulations and discuss with your software provider how they are going to ensure compliance with them.
+Your billing software must comply with the main security and payment processing compliance regulations, including PCI DSS, SOC 2, and PCD.
+Before the start of your project, you should become thoroughly familiar with these regulations and discuss with your software provider how they will ensure compliance.

-Please also make sure that your provider of choice is capable of conducting the PCI DSS-mandated security penetration testing of your application.
+Please also make sure that your provider of choice can conduct the PCI DSS-mandated security penetration testing of your application.
 They must be able to test your collusion’s abilities to counter cyber attacks (SQL injections, ORM injections, and others), securely transmit credentials, securely and compliantly manage passwords, etc.

 Ensure Compliance With Financial Reporting and Accounting Standards

-In addition to the required security compliance, you are expected to ensure compliance with the Financial Reporting Standards (IFRS), Generally Accepted Accounting Principles (GAAP), and Accounting Standards Codification (ASC) 606.
+In addition to the required security compliance, you are expected to ensure the billing system complies with the Financial Reporting Standards (IFRS), Generally Accepted Accounting Principles (GAAP), and Accounting Standards Codification (ASC) 606.

 Billing software financial reporting standards compliance

 The IFRS and ASC 606 standards aim to make sure that revenue is recognized only after it has been earned by meeting a contractual obligation.
-This requirement can be quite tricky to meet, for example, in the case of complex subscription plans with advance payments.
+This requirement can be tricky to meet, for example, with complex subscription plans that require advance payments.
 For example, IFRS compliance requires that your system must allow you to:

 1. Identify the one or more contracts you have with the customer.